 Ripped in various bit rates and the password is greaseyspoon.

-New links to updated version of Volume 4 with new rip of "Juke Box And Roll" are here:
+New link to updated version of Volume 4 with new rip of "Juke Box And Roll" here:

 A few highlights:

 01 - The Kings - Come On Little Baby - 1958 - Jalo 203

 02 - The Sophomores - Every Night About This Time - 1956 - Dawn 216